-Ophthalmic technician courses are available through technical schools and community colleges, typically leading to an associate's degree.
+Ophthalmic technician courses are generally available through programs that typically lead to a certificate or associate's degree.
 Having a degree is not required to work in this profession as individuals receive on-the-job training, but it can help with career advancement.
-Students gain an understanding of how the eye works and how to correct vision and treat common eye diseases and injuries.
+Students gain an understanding of how the eye works, methods for fitting frames and ways to treat common eye diseases and injuries.
 They also learn to use equipment to identify eye problems.

 Students gain practical hands-on experience through lab demonstrations in the classroom and clinical practica at an eye doctor's office.
 Graduates of these programs are prepared for the Joint Commission on Allied Health Personnel in Ophthalmology's Certified Ophthalmic Technician (COT) certification exam.

 Here are some concepts commonly explored in ophthalmic technician courses:

 - Ocular pharmacology